Skip to content

 That are run by Te Kaunihera Rata o Aotearoa | Medical Council of New Zealand (Council) and the Australian Medical Council (AMC).

-The name Torohia means ‘exploring, scouting out, reaching out’, which is what this survey sets out to do — exploring the training environment, identifying strengths, and highlighting and areas for improvement.
+The name Torohia means ‘exploring, scouting out, reaching out’, which is what this survey sets out to do — exploring the training environment, identifying strengths, and highlighting areas for improvement.

 Development of Torohia